Transformations and SymmetrySymmetry Groups and Wallpapers

 Spend some time playing around with the symmetry calculator, and try to find any patterns.
 Can you complete these observations?

-• Adding the same two symmetries in the opposite order result.
+(or the identity). - Adding the same two symmetries in the opposite order

 You might have realised already that adding symmetries is actually very similar to adding integers: